-- IP address IP address of the server for the machine hosting Stormshield Network SSO Agent.
+IP address IP address of the convertex the mechine besting Starmahield Natural CCO Agent IP address of the server for the machine hosting Stormshield Network SSO Agent .
 Port By default, the port "agent_ad" is selected, corresponding to port 1301.
 The protocol used is TCP.
 Pre-shared key This key is used for SSL encryption in exchanges between the SSO agent (machine hosting Stormshield Network SSO Agent ) and the firewall.
 Enter the pre-shared key (password) defined during the installation of the SSO agent.
-Confirm pre-shared key J Confirm the pre-shared key/password that was typed in the previous field.
+Confirm pre-shared key y Confirm the pre-shared key/password that was typed in the previous field.
 Pre-shared key strength This field indicates your password's level of security: "Very Weak", "Weak", "Medium", "Good" or "Excellent".
 The use of uppercase and special characters is strongly advised.